-December 31, 2012.
+The lost income for these Local Government Bond Bank Receivables, Rural Development Loan Program Receivables and Loans to Nonprofit Organizations are estimated using discounted cash flow analyses, with interest rates similar to the rate of return that the Authority receives on investments which was 1.49% for the year ended December 31, 2014.
 The terms used in calculating the discounted cash flows are estimated based upon the maturity dates of the bond issues in which monies were advanced for the Reimbursable Bond Issuance Costs and the actual loan maturity dates for the Local Bond Bank Receivables, Rural Development Loan Program Receivables and the Loans to Nonprofit Organizations.
-The estimated income lost due to the interest free receivables is \$159,220 in the current year and estimated to be \$165,904 to maturity of the receivables.
-The balances as of December 31, 2012 are as follows:
+The estimated income lost due to the interest free receivables is \$100,282 in the current year and estimated to be \$351,768 to maturity of the receivables.
+Loan balances as of December 31, 2014 consisted of the following: